 - Something different like smoked gouda and thyme

-Now that this excitement is over, let's move to the muffins that have rocked my world!
+Now that this excitement is over, let's move to make the gluten free savory muffins that have rocked my world!

 Step 1: Preheat your oven to 425º F (or 350º F if you don't want a dome top.)
 Add your dry ingredients to a bowl and whisk to blend.

 Step 2: Add the shredded cheese and herbs/seasonings.
-Whisk to blend.
+Whisk to blend it all together.
+This will help prevent the shredded cheese from clumping when the wet ingredients are added.

 Step 3: In a smaller bowl, add the wet ingredients and whisk to blend.